markandrus/release-tool/README.md

 If you set the property "travis" to `true` in the top-level of your software's .release.json, then the tool will not execute any plans locally; instead, it will POST a request to Travis CI in order to execute the plans.
+You can also set the property to "pro".

 Be very careful not to leak any sensitive data.